1. Resource to Learn CMake

 -

-target_link_libraries(another PUBLIC one)
+target_link_libraries(another PUBLIC one)-

 This is to build dependency between different targets.
 Which means that the target

-and its downstream linkers will need libraryone
+anotherand its downstream linkers will need libraryonein the compilation process. -

 Ya we have included the

-directory but very likely it just contains function declarations, we need the function body definitions by linking those libraries linking the source files. -
+includedirectory but very likely it just contains function declarations, we need the function body definitions by linking those libraries linking the source files. -

 if